By Departmental Nomination only - Program faculty should contact Dr. Ruth Bahr.

 There will be approximately 2 awards made each year.
 As part of the application package,

-test scores (if required).
+well as an unofficial transcript and test scores (if required).

 The Policy/Fellowship committee of the Graduate Council will review the candidates